Gnosis-Builders/Resources/Issues-Tracker/README.md

 alias ls='ls --color=auto'
 ```

-This step was not reflected in the official documents, hence users will not be able to use commands to access their DAppNode if the aliases were not set up.
+This step was not reflected in the official documents, hence users will not be able to use commands to access their DAppNode if their aliases were not set up.